baratgabor/Unity3D-SoundManager/README.md

 - ### Generally efficient code
   - I tried to avoid allocations and losing performance for no good reason.
 So it uses `bool` flags instead of more expensive checking, properly uses a `Dictionary` for lookups and `Lists` for indexed access, and even caches `Vector3.zero` to avoid those repetitive calls.
   - One thing you might want to look into is the infamous allocation when you use `enum` as `Dictionary` keys.
-I have no idea if this still happens in the version of Mono current Unity3D releases use; if so, you can supposedly avoid it by providing a custom comparer.
+I have no idea if this still happens these days; if so, you can supposedly avoid it by providing a custom comparer for the `enum`.

 ## Usage examples